risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 ) FROM pg_mydb TABLE 'public.tt3';
 ```

-You can create another CDC table in RisingWave that ingests data from table `tt4` in the schema `ods`.
+You can also create another CDC table in RisingWave that ingests data from table `tt4` in the schema `ods`.

 ```sql
 CREATE TABLE tt4 (